 CPR, First Aid and AED

 Almost 80% of sudden cardiac arrests happen in the home.
 92% of victims don't survive, often because people around them don't take action and begin CPR.
 You can help change these statistics by learning and simple but critical skill of CPR.
-Harrington offers community courses for Basic Life Saving (BLS) skills for healthcare providers, Adult First Aid & CPR, Pediatric First Aid & CPR and Heartsaver Automated External Defibrillator (AED) CPR.
+Harrington offers community courses for Basic Life Saving (BLS) skills for healthcare providers, Adult First Aid & CPR, Pediatric First Aid & CPR, Hands-Only CPR, and Heartsaver Automated External Defibrillator (AED) CPR.
 This course is taught by a Registered Nurse (BSN) instructor in collaboration with the American Heart Association.